Robertogoz/mantissa_calculator/README.md

 # mantissa_calculator

-a program to calculate a mantissa to help me a convert a float number in IEEE 754
+A program to calculate a mantissa to help me a convert a float number in IEEE 754